rndmorris/Salis-Arcana/docs/enhancements.md

 Hovering over an unknown aspect inside the Research Table will show a tooltip with a hint about where you can find it.

+## Quick-Stash Wand Foci

+**Config option:** `quickStashFocus`

+Add a keybind to move a Wand Focus from your hand (while in-game) or a hovered-over accessible slot (while in a GUI) into the player's Focus Pouch(es).

+Defaults to F, same as the "Switch Wand Focus" keybind.

 # Enhancements - Infusion

 ## Config option: `creativeNoXPInfusionEnchanting`